mediacloud/backend/doc/controversies.markdown

 How to run a controversy for development
 ----------------------------------------

-0. If you are running on a development machines, first make sure that you have a solr instance running in supervisord.
+0. If you are running on a development machine, first make sure that you have a solr instance running in supervisord.
 Then run the following import data into solr from postgres and verify existence of data in solr  by searching for a common word on the /search page.